 i.
 “If you want to worship God, make sure you do not harden your heart against God’s Word, or quarrel with him or test him, as the ancients did.”
 (Boice)

 iii.
 “This is the uniform time and tense of the Holy Ghost’s exhortations.
-He saith nothing about to-morrow, except to forbid our boasting of it, since we know not what a day shall bring forth.
-All his instructions are set to the time and tune of ‘To-day, to-day, today.’”
+He saith nothing about tomorrow, except to forbid our boasting of it, since we know not what a day shall bring forth.
+All his instructions are set to the time and tune of ‘Today, today, today.’”
 (Spurgeon)

 iv.
 When the writer to the Hebrews quoted this passage in Hebrews 3:7, he specifically attributed it to the Holy Spirit: Therefore, as the Holy Spirit says.
 He was certain that the words of Psalm 95 were inspired by the Holy Spirit and that the Holy Spirit was Yahweh.

 i.
 The appeal do not harden your hearts means there is some aspect of the will involved when it comes to the hardness (or softness) of heart.
-Many regard a hard or soft heart as something that just happens to someone and is beyond their ability to control.
+Many regard a hard or soft heart as something that just happens to someone and is beyond his ability to control.
 Here the Holy Spirit indicates differently.

 iii.
 Charles Spurgeon suggested several ways that we may harden our hearts.

 · Some harden their hearts by delaying a real relationship with God.

-· Some harden their hearts by getting into evil company
+· Some harden their hearts by getting into evil company.

 i.
 To reject God’s invitation today surely means to test Him.
 “Is God to wait as a lackey upon you?
 You deserve his wrath, will you slight his love?
 He speaks in amazing tenderness, will you exhibit astounding hardness?”
 (Spurgeon)